 Biography

 Born in Palma de Mallorca, José María Moreno undertook his initial studies of conducting in Spain, completing advanced studies at the Rimsky-Korsakov conservatory in St. Petersburg with maestro Mijail Kukushkin.
 José María Moreno owns the title of Superior Professor of Orchestral Conducting (Conservatory of Valencia).
 He also holds titles of Singing Professor (Liceo Conservatory, Barcelona) and Professor of Theory, Piano, Harmony, Counterpoint and Composition (Conservatory of Balearic Islands).
-In addition, he is licensed in Law from the Balearic Islands University.
+In addition, he is licensed in Law for the Balearic Islands University.

 Under the guidance of Maestro Pedro Valencia, he is a pioneer in introducing techniques of Hun Yuan Tai Chi Chuan applied to the art of conducting.